Muhlex/iw4x-gsc/README.md

 </p>

 ## 📦 Installation
+1. `git clone` this repository or [download the source as a .zip file](https://github.com/Muhlex/iw4x-gsc/archive/refs/heads/main.zip) and extract it.<br>
-Drop the mods from the `scripts` folder into `<IW4X>/userraw/scripts`.
+2. Drop the mods from the `scripts` folder into `<IW4X>/userraw/scripts`.
+3. All mods are disabled by default.
+Refer to their respective documentation to enable them.

 It is possible to only include some scripts if you know what you are doing.
 However some scripts may rely on the presence of others (especially `_` prefixed ones) to work correctly.

-All mods are disabled by default.
-Refer to their respective documentation to enable them.

 ## 🗯️ Chat Command System